FollowTheProcess/pymechtest/docs/contributing/guide.md

 I've tried to structure pymechtest to make it nice and easy for people to contribute.
 Here's how to go about doing it! :smiley:

-First, see the [help] section for some general info on how you can help pymechtest.

 ## Developing

 If you want to fix a bug, improve the docs, add tests, add a feature or any other type of direct contribution to pymechtest: here's how you do it!